 The PillCam has revolutionised modern medicine by allowing patients to avoid visits to the hospital.
 For his invention, Iddan received the European Inventor Award in 2011, 14 years after the prototype was first released.

 Millions of people owe their lives to the flexible stent – a tube-shaped device used to open up arteries to treat coronary heart disease and blockages, preventing the need for open-heart surgery.

-The software that protects our data from dangerous cyber activity is one of the cornerstones of computer security.
+The software that protects our data from dangerous cyber activity is one of the cornerstones of computer security – and arguably one of the greatest tech inventions from Israel.
 The biological parents of the firewall are widely accepted to be Gil Shwed, Marius Nacht and Shlomo Kramer of Israel-based Check Point Software Technologies.
 The team developed the first ever fully viable commercial firewall in 1993, and since then Check Point has expanded, opening subsidiaries overseas and partnering with major tech companies, including Nokia.